preons/docs/content/articles/designing-preons.md

 ## Homepage

-Whilst I loved the original design, it needs to be in keeping with the new tone.
-I'm now not entirely sure about the yellow.
+Whilst I loved the original homepage design, it needs to be in keeping with the new themes.

+> Again, the yellow button was replaced with a more neutral blue.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/homepage-redesign.png)

- It feels slightly too bright so I turn it down.
-Sorry, no screenshot.

 ## Completing the design system

 As you can see, I didn't start with wireframes or Photoshop.
+I'm not a designer, so I'm sure my process will be laughed at by the professionals.
+Maybe even the design isn't even fantastic to the keen designer eye.
+But the final outcome looks decent enough to build up from.

+Here are some additional notes:

+- Everything was done in the browser and built up.
+You don't need any design software.
+- I used the `preons.yaml` to standardize things like margins, paddings, font sizes and line heights.
-Everything was done in the browser and built up.
-I made choices along the way, and tried to match themes that emerged as I built up the design.
+- I made choices along the way, and tried to match themes that emerged as I built up the design.

-Whilst having a designer on your team is the best-case scenario, you can get by without one for some projects.
+- I didn't try too design everything up front.

-Hope this article helps you on your next project.
+Hope this article helps you on your next project when you find yourself needing or even dare I say, wanting to do design.